microsoft/api-guidelines/graph/GuidelinesGraph.md

 The top-level error code must be aligned with HTTP response status codes according to [rfc7231 (ietf.org)](https://datatracker.ietf.org/doc/html/rfc7231#section-6).
 The following examples demonstrate error modeling for common use cases:

--   **Simple error**: A workload wants to report an error with top-level details only.
+-   **Simple error**: An API wants to report an error with top-level details only.
 Then the error object contains the top-level error code, message and target (optional).